HFAnalyticsLab/IAPT/README.md

 # Variation in IAPT annual data

-This project takes the [annual IAPT data](https://digital.nhs.uk/data-and-information/publications/statistical/psychological-therapies-annual-reports-on-the-use-of-iapt-services) published by NHS Digital and creates graphs showing variation by demographic groups.
+This project takes the [annual IAPT data](https://digital.nhs.uk/data-and-information/publications/statistical/psychological-therapies-annual-reports-on-the-use-of-iapt-services) published by NHS Digital and creates graphs showing variation by Index of Multiple Deprivation (IMD) deprivation decile.

 #### Status: In Progress